Download eBooks & Wiring Diagrams (FREE)

-Get started on your camper van water system and plumbing adventure with this guide.
-From this page you’ll find resources on how to build a camper sink & faucet system, install a shower, and pick up key product recommendations that have made van life easier and more convenient.
+With this guide, get started on your camper van water system and plumbing adventure.
+From this page, you’ll find resources on how to build a camper sink & faucet system, install a shower, and pick up key product recommendations that have made van life easier and more convenient.

-If you plan to carry water for drinking, cooking, cleaning, and/or showering, you will need a water tank to hold the ‘fresh’ water.
-In this chapter, we discuss the different types of fresh water tanks and how much water you will need for your camper van.
+If you carry water for drinking, cooking, cleaning, and showering, you will need a tank to hold the ‘fresh’ water.
+This chapter discusses the different types of freshwater tanks and how much water you will need for your camper van.

 1.1 - What Size Tank Do You Need?

-The larger your tank, the longer you can travel without having to refill with water.
-Everybody’s water usage rate is different, but to give you an idea we list our own usage rates below.
+The larger your tank, the longer you can travel without refilling with water.
+Everybody’s water usage rate is different, but to give you an idea, we list our daily water usage rates below.

 • Drinking: 0.5 gal/day (2L)